 Colorectal cancer (colon or rectal cancer) is the 2nd leading cause of death in the US today.
-Chances are you know someone who has been affected by the disease.
-What you may not know is that only a small percentage of colorectal cancers are inherited (passed down from related family members).
-Most colorectal cancer is completely random in whom it affects.
+Do know someone who has been affected by colorectal cancer?
+Most colorectal cancer is completely random in whom it affects with only a small percentage inherited (passed down from related family members).
 The good news is that it’s mostly preventable with the right screening tests.
-People between the ages of 50-75 are at the highest risk for getting this disease and therefore, it is recommended that they get colonoscopy during this time in their life.
+People between the ages of 50-75 are at the highest risk for getting this disease.

 There are 3 main ways to screen for colorectal cancer, and you should have a detailed discussion with your doctor on which one may be right for you.

 - A yearly stool blood test that looks for blood in your bowel movements.

 - You can have a special CT scan every 5 years that detects colon tumors.

 - There is a special stool test that detects for signs of cancer (not just blood) in your bowel movements.